gcman/gcman.github.io/content/2018_02_02_comparing.md

 ## Taylor Series
 This is the most standard proof I have; I think it's the least exciting.
+We only prove the equality for positive $x$.
 We know
 \begin{equation}
 	e^x = 1 + x + \frac{x^2}{2!} + \frac{x^3}{3!} + \cdots